lucas-carmo/METiS/readme.md

 ### **Compiling and running**
-After installing all the previous dependencies/third party tools listed above, METiS can be compiled, linked and run using the following commands:
+After installing all the previous dependencies/third party tools listed above, METiS can be compiled, linked and run using the following commands (see the previous section in case you run in problems concerning **libhdf5.so.101**):
 ```
     g++ -c src/*.cpp                        # Compile the source files
     g++ -o METiS -O2 *.o -larmadillo        # Link the resulting object files and Armadillo
     ./METiS <filePath>                      # Run METiS
 ```

-To make this process easier, a bash script named **build_and_run.sh** is included.
-It can be run as
+To make this process easier, two bash scripts named **build_metis.sh** and **run_metis.sh** are included.
+They can be run as
 ```
-    .\build_and_run             # Compile the source files and link with Armadillo + move METiS to bin folder + run METiS
+    .\build_metis             # Compile the source files and link with Armadillo + move METiS to bin folder
+    .\run_metis fileName      # Run METiS with the input file specified by fileName
 ```

 This process will be conducted with CMake in the future (I don't know when).